Female Pattern Hair Loss

 Female pattern hair loss is often an overall thinning – two hairs where five used to be, rather than a bald area on top of the head like men.
 Women sometimes have a receding hairline too.
 Temporary conditions such as pregnancy, medication, diet, or stress can cause hair thinning, but 70% of women who experience this condition can attribute it to Androgenetic Alopecia, or Female Pattern Hair Loss.
 The signs and symptoms of female pattern hair loss are general thinning of hair over the top of head and moderate loss of hair on the crown or hairline.

 Within the follicles affected by female pattern hair loss, biologically active testosterone is converted by an enzyme into a much more potent hormone derivative called ‘Dihydrotestosterone’.
 It is this powerful hormone which inhibits the metabolism of the forming genetically pre-disposed hair cells, resulting in the gradual process of finer, weaker hairs, as the follicle continues to shrink.
 Eventually these hair follicles die, resulting in irreversible baldness.
+In women, it is far rarer for areas of true baldness to appear than in cases of Male Pattern Baldness, though hair thinning can become advanced around the top of the scalp, as shown in this diagram.

 The thinning process experienced by female pattern hair loss

 As you age, a combination of heredity, the effects of hormones and simply getting older cause certain hair follicles to get smaller and smaller.
 This prevents the hair from fulfilling its regular growth process.
 With female pattern hair loss, hair follicles gradually become smaller and the period of time in which the hair grows is reduced causing each hair to become finer and shorter with each hair growth cycle.
+It is common for women to notice their parting becoming wider or their ponytail becoming less dense as the first signs of hair loss appear.

 Hormonal change and female hair loss